TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 `/home`: 302 redirect -> Typical home page path.

-`/firewalls`: 302 redirect ->  Strange path that can reveal some information about the website purpose.
+`/firewalls`: 302 redirect ->  Strange path that can reveal some information about the website purpose (we need to be authenticated).

 `/logout`: 302 redirect. -> Typical logout path.